-The printer can store up to 50 separate printer configuration settings called Profiles.
+The printer can store up to 10 (PP 4050) or up to 50 (PP 4050XP/4650) separate printer configuration settings called Profiles.
 One profile should be used for one specific application.
 This application may require a special setting for the paper format, the paper path, fuser temperature, etc.